 Some might be wondering “how do you cook swiss chard?!”
 Swiss chard is super simple to cook.
 I break my swiss chard down by stripping the swiss chard leaves off of the stems.
 I then cut the swiss chard into thick ribbons and cut the stems small.
 This allows the swiss chard to cook quick and become tender.

-I find that I enjoy these babies seared in some delicious olive oil!
-I sear (fry) them until they are GBD (golden brown n’ delicious) on both sides.
+Whenever I cook my potato gnocchi, I love to sear them in some delicious olive oil!
+I sear them until they are GBD (golden brown n’ delicious) on both sides.
 Doing so provides a delicious, slightly crunchy crust.
-It also adds an unexpected flavor of caramelized potatoes (who doesn’t love that?!).
-I’ve seen other times where the gnocchi had been boiled before-hand and find it to be an unnecessary step in the cooking of these things.
+It also adds an unexpected flavor of caramelized potatoes, and who doesn’t love that?!
+I’ve seen other times where the gnocchi had been boiled beforehand and find it to be an unnecessary step in the cooking of these things.
 What I do is just go straight from the freezer with my gnocchi into a pan, over medium-high heat, with enough olive oil to coat the bottom of the pan to sear.

 Tool to use

 Hey, a bonus tip!
 You all are so lucky.
 Now I try not to be too picky about certain tools to use in the kitchen, in fact, I really hate one purpose tools.
 But!
 I will say that the best thing I have found to quickly turn over gnocchi quickly, was a fish spatula.
 This is different than your run-of-the-mill spatula, in that this tool is specifically designed to have a nifty curve that is perfect to fit the curve of fish when you’re searing them.
 This is also great for turning over multiple gnocchi at a time and can sort of cradle them in its curvature while turning them.
 It’s a simple tool and it doesn’t cost an arm and a leg!